 Designed for novice investors who want to understand how to structure investment portfolios and longtime investors who want to sharpen their skills, this course helps you learn to manage investment portfolio risks and globally diversify your portfolio using U.S. stocks and bonds, foreign stocks and bonds, commodities, gold and real estate.
-Certified financial planner and registered investment advisor William Frisco examines how the following issues affect your income and growth portfolios: the threats to your bond investments if the Federal Reserve continues to raise interest rates, the turmoil in Europe and the emerging markets, the significant political uncertainties and the potential for a slowdown in global trade as a result of new trade barriers.
+Certified financial planner and registered investment advisor William Frisco examines how the following issues affect your income and growth portfolios: the impact of current Federal Reserve policies on your stock and bond investments, the threats to your bond investments if the Federal Reserve continues to raise interest rates, the turmoil in Europe and the emerging markets, the significant political uncertainties and the potential for a slowdown in global trade as a result of new trade barriers.
 Topics also include new tax legislation and tax proposals, the impact of these changes on your investment portfolios and important year-end tax strategies.
 This course can benefit you whether you oversee your own investing or work with an advisor.

 - Investment portfolios for retirement and pre-retirement investors: methods to reduce risk and volatility